hkuedl/Latent-Variable-based-Optimization/README.md

 # Latent-Variable-based-Optimization

 _This work proposes a novel method for multi-zone optimization of TCLs with latent variables.
-A multi-task learning based framework is formulated to learn latent variables and models representing the time-coupled relationship.
+A multi-task learning-based framework is formulated to learn latent variables and models representing the time-coupled relationship.
 Model-based and model-free algorithms are proposed to solve the latent variable-based optimization problem._

-Codes for submitted Paper "High-dimensional Optimization of Multi-zone Thermostatically Controlled Loads with Latent Variables".
+Codes for submitted Paper "Dimension-reduced Optimization of Multi-zone Thermostatically Controlled Loads".

 Authors: Xueyuan Cui, Yi Wang, and Bolun Xu.